beyluta/LarbyDB/README.md

 Keep in mind that the database sends the following carriage returns that you must strip before using the response: `\r\n\0`

 # HTTP Mode (only if --enable-http is true)

+Only available if `--enable-http` is set to true.
+Make requests against LarbyDB using the http protocol.

+## POST

 Add a value to the database.
 Send the parameters `table` and `key` in the URL and the data in the body.